-3. Emscripten's Architecture
+3 Emscripten's Architecture

-In the previous section we saw a general overview of Emscripten's approach to compiling LLVM assembly code into JavaScript.
+In the previous section we saw a general overview of Emscripten's approach to compiling LLVM assembly into JavaScript.
 We will now get into more detail into how Emscripten itself is implemented.

 Emscripten is written in JavaScript.
-The primary reason for that decision was convenience: Two simple examples of the benefits of that approach are that (1) the compiler can create JavaScript objects that represent constant structures from the original assembly code, and convert them to a string using JSON.stringify() in a trivial manner, and (2) the compiler can simplify numerical operations by simply eval()ing the code (so "1+2" would become "3", etc.).
+A main reason for that decision was to simplify sharing code between the compiler and the runtime, and to enable various dynamic compilation techniques.
+Two simple benefits of this approach are that (1) the compiler can create JavaScript objects that represent structures from the original assembly code, and convert them to a string using JSON.stringify() in a trivial manner, and (2) the compiler can simplify numerical operations by simply eval()ing the code (so "1+2" would become "3", etc.).
 In both examples, the development of Emscripten was made simpler by having the exact same environment during compilation as the executing code will have.
-This also helps in more complex ways, for example when the same code needs to be run at compile time and at runtime, and makes various dynamic compilation techniques possible in the future.